rafaeldossantospeixoto/crawdad_revision_analysis/README.md

 # crawdad_revision_analysis

 This repository contains code scripts to reproduce analyses and figures for the review process of our *bioRxiv* preprint [Peixoto R. dos S. et al. (2023), "Characterizing cell-type spatial relationships across length scales in spatially resolved omics data", *bioRxiv*](https://doi.org/10.1101/2023.10.05.560733), which evaluates the utility of an R package CRAWDAD.
+A few parameter names were updated to camel case on [CRAWDAD's current version](https://github.com/JEFworks-Lab/CRAWDAD).
+Check the package documentation if you find errors when running the scripts here.

 ## CRAWDAD